siherrmann/queuer/README.md

 - Retry mechanism for ended jobs which creates a new job with the same parameters.
 - Custom NextInterval functions to address custom needs for scheduling (eg. scheduling with timezone offset)
 - Automatic master worker setting retention and other central settings.
 Automatic switch to new master if old worker stops.
+- Encryption support for sensitive job data stored in the database.
+- Command-line interface (CLI) tool for monitoring job queues.